andrewzjs/eeveepedia/README.md

 # EeveePedia (Pokedex)

 ## Game Description
-EeveePedia is a website where users can create their own Pokedex entries.
+EeveePedia is a web application where users can create their own Pokedex entries.
 Unlike a traditional Pokedex, users can add, update, and delete their own Pokedex entries as they see fit.

 ## Screenshots
  ![Landing Page](/screenshots/landingpage.PNG?raw=true)